-- (a) The international fees quoted are for the 2013 academic year and are reviewed annually.
+- (a) The international fees quoted are for the 2016 academic year and are reviewed annually.
 All fees include New Zealand Goods and Services Tax.
 International tuition fees must be paid in full for the year at or before enrolment.
 There is no provision for payment by instalments. - (b) There is no flat fee or fee cap at either undergraduate or postgraduate level.
 Students pay for exactly the courses they choose to take, whether that is less or more than 1.0 EFTS. - (c) Fees are not charged by degree area, but by subject band.
 If a student is doing a Bachelor of Arts and chooses to take a Physics course as part of their programme of study, they will pay proportionally more for that course because Physics is in a higher band.
-If a student is doing a Bachelor of Science and chooses to take a History course, they will pay proportionally less for that course because History is in a lower band. - (d) The international tuition fee for any semester indicator other than Summer Programme courses does not cover the fee for Summer Programme courses.
+If a student is doing a Bachelor of Science and chooses to take a History course,

+- they will pay proportionally less for that course because History is in a lower band. - (d) The international tuition fee for any semester indicator other than Summer Programme courses does not cover the fee for Summer Programme courses.
 If international students wish to take Summer Programme courses they are required to pay additional tuition fees for the course(s) they choose to take. - (e) Students who apply for a student visa in their home country are normally required to provide the New Zealand Immigration Service with evidence that the tuition fee has been paid. - (f) International students must enrol for a full-time programme of study as a condition of their student permit and remain full-time, ie, a total course weighting for the year of 0.8 EFTS (or 0.4 EFTS for single semester Study Abroad students only).
 Students must not drop to part-time when completing a change of enrolment.
 The University is obliged to notify the New Zealand Immigration Service if a student drops to part-time or completely discontinues. - (g) Degree students must enrol for the full year.
 Completion of a degree is the only circumstance under which degree students may enrol and pay only for Semester I courses.
 A special dispensation from the Immigration Service will be required.
-The New Zealand Immigration Service will be notified if, due to course change or withdrawal, the student's course no longer meets the requirements of their student visa. - (h) Students commencing study at the start of Semester 2 (S2), and Study Abroad students

-- enrolling in any semester, pay fees for that semester only. - (i) Approved reciprocal exchange students covered by a formal exchange agreement pay tuition fees to their home university, not to the University of Canterbury. - (j) Australian citizens and permanent residents are entitled to domestic tuition fees as long as they are residing in New Zealand during their studies.
-Australian citizens cannot access a StudyLink student loan until they have lived in New Zealand for two years.
-Permanent residents cannot access a StudyLink student loan until they have been granted PR status and lived in New Zealand for two years. - (k) All international PhD students enrolling/reenrolling in 2013 will pay domestic fees for their PhD thesis only.
-Students must be residing within New Zealand and be on a New Zealand Immigration student visa. - US Financial Aid is available to USA students in the form of the Federal Stafford Loan.
-The University's School Code is G22253. - (m) In any academic year, full-fee international students who become permanent residents after they enrol may change to domestic status (fees) provided they produce evidence of their permanent residency permit by the last day of lectures for the programme of study that they are currently enrolled in.
+The New Zealand Immigration Service will be notified if, due to course change or withdrawal, the student's course no longer meets the requirements of their student visa. - (h) Students commencing study at the start of Semester 2 (52), and Study Abroad students enrolling in any semester, pay fees for that semester only. - (i) Approved reciprocal exchange students covered by a formal exchange agreement pay tuition fees to their home university, not to the University of Canterbury. - (j) Australian citizens and permanent residents are entitled to domestic tuition fees as long as they are residing in New Zealand during their studies.
+Australian citizens cannot access a StudyLink student loan until they have lived in New Zealand for two years (or three years for study starting on or after 1 January 2014).
+Permanent residents cannot access a StudyLink student loan until they have been granted PR status and lived in New Zealand for two years. - (k) All international PhD students enrolling/reenrolling in 2016 will pay domestic fees for their PhD thesis only.
+Students must be residing students who become permanent residents after they enrol may change to domestic status (fees) provided they produce evidence of their permanent residency permit by the last day of lectures for the programme of study that they are currently enrolled in.